sbetti22/bdfit/README.md

 ## To Run
 The example notebook ```bdfit_tutorial.ipynb``` shows how you can use the package to run your data through the spectral fitting code.
-The notebook shows you have to compare to empirical templates and do a full MCMC fitting routine.
+The notebook shows you how to compare to empirical templates and do a full MCMC fitting routine.

-There is also ```bdfit_species_tutorial.ipynb``` which extracts the bdfit.py class attributes into separate jupyter notebook cells, lending a less "black box" feel to the fitting.
+There is also ```bdfit_species_tutorial.ipynb``` which extracts the bdfit.py class attributes into separate jupyter notebook cells, lending a less "black box" feel and allows for more customization to the fitting.

 ## Credits
 This package extensively uses the ```species``` package.
 Please cite [Stolker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...635A.182S) if you use this package.